You are currently viewing What To Do If Your Car Gets Keyed: 7 Tips You Need to Know

 1. Assess the Damage

-Discovering your car has been keyed is disheartening, yet a thorough car damage assessment can set you on the right track for repair.
-Begin by inspecting your vehicle meticulously:
+Discovering your car has been keyed is disappointing, we know.
+However, you should focus on assessing car damage, to set you on the right track for repair.
+You should begin by inspecting your vehicle meticulously:

 • Start at one end and move systematically to ensure no area is overlooked.

-• Utilize your phone’s flashlight to examine every inch, especially under door handles and other hidden spots.
+• If needed, turn your phone’s flashlight on to examine every inch, especially under door handles and other hidden spots.

 • Look for signs like uneven paint or faint lines indicating scratches.

-Differentiate between shallow and deep scratches.
-Shallow ones are usually less costly and easier to fix, while deep scratches might require more extensive keyed car repair.
+Note that you need to differentiate between shallow and deep scratches.
+The shallow scratches are usually less costly and easier to fix, while deep scratches might require more extensive keyed car repair.
 Understanding the depth is crucial as it influences the repair method and expense.
-A detailed assessment not only helps you understand the extent of the damage but also facilitates clear communication with auto body repair shops and insurance companies.
-This step ensures you receive accurate estimates and effective solutions tailored to your car’s specific needs.
+A detailed assessment not only helps you understand the extent of the damage, but also provides clear communication with the local auto body repair shops and insurance companies.
+By doing this, you’ll receive more accurate estimates and pricing in terms of repairing the damage.

 2. Document the Incident

 Documenting vandalism is a critical step that supports both insurance claims and police reports.
 When your car gets keyed, having a comprehensive record of the damage can make a substantial difference in resolving the issue effectively.
-To document the incident:
+To document the incident you need to take pictures of scratches.

-• Look for Surveillance Cameras: Check if nearby security cameras might have recorded the act.
+Lastly, look for surveillance cameras.
+Check if the nearby security cameras might have recorded the act.
 If available, request access to this footage as evidence.
+In most cases, they won’t grant you access to it.
+However, they can’t deny the local police to it.

-Taking these steps ensures you have a detailed account of the vandalism, aiding in communication with authorities and insurers.
-This documentation not only substantiates your claims but also increases the potential for identifying culprits if captured on camera.
+Taking these steps ensures you have a detailed account of what and who did it, helping the authorities and insurers.
+This documentation will help your claims and increase the potential for identifying the criminals, if captured on camera.

-Reporting vehicle vandalism is crucial, even if you don’t have any leads on who may have done it.
-Notifying the police establishes a formal record of the incident, which can be essential for insurance claims and potential legal proceedings.
+Even if you don’t know who could have done it, you should report it to the police.
+Notifying them establishes a formal record of the incident, which can be essential for insurance claims and any potential legal proceedings.
 When filing a police report for a keyed car, ensure you provide:

 • Your contact details: Include your name, phone number, and address.